Saliou1920/linux-cluster-monitoring/README.md

 ## Introduction

 The purpose of this project is to design and implement a cluster that will help the Jarvis Linux Cluster Administration team to manage multiple Linux clusters running on CENTOS 7.
 This project is going to allow the LCA to keep track of each node’s hardware characteristics and monitor resource utilization in real time saved in a relational database management system.
-This project is built using Linux command lines, Bash scripts, PostgreSQL, Docker and Git
+This project is built using Linux command lines, Bash scripts, PostgreSQL, Docker and Git.

 ## Table of contents